A staggering £127 billion is currently invested in NS&I Premium Bonds by more than 24m people – equivalent to a third of the UK population.

 Which is better - savings accounts or Premium Bonds?

 That entirely depends on how lucky you are!
-Whereas with a savings account you’ll definitely receive the advertised rate of interest, if you have Premium Bonds, there’s no guarantee you’ll win anything.
+Whereas with a savings account you’ll definitely receive the advertised rate of interest, if you have Premium Bonds, there’s no guarantee you’ll win anything at all.

-If you are considering putting money into Premium Bonds, you’ll need to consider the fact that in the average month, the average bond will win nothing, so Premium Bonds will be losing money after inflation.
+If you are considering putting money into Premium Bonds, you’ll need to consider the fact that in the average month, the average bond will win nothing, so your money will be losing its purchasing power once inflation is factored in.

 However, although easy access savings rates are currently competitive, many people may be happy to accept the risk they might not win anything and prefer to put their money into Premium Bonds, especially as their initial investment is protected, and they can cash in their bonds at any time.